-Hypothetical example for illustrative purposes only.
-Not indicative of the past or future performance of any PIMCO product.
+For illustrative purposes only.
+Not indicative of the past or future performance of any PIMCO product or strategy.
 The percentage withdrawal rates refer to how much is withdrawn each year as a percentage of the original investment of \$100,000.